 How Betterment Works

-Rather than creating an online brokerage account and facing thousands of investment choices, Betterment asks just one question: How much risk do you want in your portfolio?
+Rather than creating an online brokerage account and facing tens of thousands of investment choices, Betterment asks just one question: How much risk do you want in your portfolio?

-Betterment then automatically invests your money in ETFs, dividing your money between baskets of stocks and bonds based upon your risk tolerance.
-(When you create an account, Betterment also asks about your investment goals and recommends a risk profile).
+Betterment then automatically invests your money into index funds, dividing your money between baskets of stocks and bonds based upon your risk tolerance.

 Here’s what my Betterment account dashboard looks just minutes after opening an account: